barns101/mysql-dropbox-backup/README.md

 ## Restoring a Backup

-In the unfortunate event that you need to use a backup, it can be decrypted and the tarball expanded as follows, once downloaded from [Dropbox]:
+In the event that you need to restore a backup, once downloaded from [Dropbox] it can be decrypted and the tarball extracted as follows:

 ```
 openssl enc -aes-256-cbc -d -iter 30 -in <backup-file.tar.gz.enc> | tar xz